Institute of Permaculture Education for Children (IPEC)

 - Payment is due in full at the time of registration.
 Please contact us if you need alternate payment options.
 There are limited needs-based scholarship funds available.
 Please ask only if you truly don't have access to money for this course.
 Please reach out to your support networks before requesting scholarship money.
 Thank you.

-To register, please fill out the registration form and mail along with a check for $580, [plus $120 if you are also registering for the Intro to PC weekend] made payable to: Mother Earth School and mail to ~
+To register, please fill out the registration form and mail along with a check for $580, [plus $120 if you are also registering for the Intro to PC weekend] made payable to: Institute of Permaculture Education for Children and mail to ~

 IPEC Teacher Training (specify which training)